Welcome to Pre-AP Biology!

 - Book: The Hot Zone by Richard Preston (ISBN: 9780385495226) *will read in the Fall semester

 Notebooks are an important tool for organizing information and your thoughts.
-Notebooks may be graded at least once during the nine weeks period, and there may be several spot checks.
+Notebooks may be graded at least once during the first 3 grading cycles, and there may be several spot checks.
 Your notebook will be organized using the provided instructions.

-60% Major Assignments – Unit exams, Quizzes, Labs, Projects
+60% Summative Assignments – Unit Exams, Lab Quizzes, Projects

 It is vital that you follow instructions for properly submitting your work to receive full credit.
 Houston ISD emphasizes not only the TEKS but also the Texas College and Career Readiness Standards (TCCRS).
 These standards are based on cognitive skills that will increase students’ college preparedness.
 Every assignment should have a complete header (full name and date), be completed in blue or black ink (unless otherwise instructed), have ALL questions attempted, show ALL work, and have correct spelling and capitalization.
 I can’t grade what I can’t see and we cannot find where a student has gone off-track if work is not shown.

-- Be on time and on task.
+- Arrive on time and remain on task.
 On time is defined as seated at your desk before the tardy bell rings.
 (You will be counted tardy if not seated by the bell.).

 - Always ask if something is not clear.

 - Leave the room the way you found it (Leave No Trace).

 - We are in a science lab - no eating, drinking (except water), or gum/candy in the classroom without prior instructor permission.